-The Company's primary credit facility is a Loan and Security Agreement with Bank of America N.A. and other lenders (as amended, the "ABL Facility"), which provides a senior secured asset-based revolving credit facility of up to \$230,000,000, comprised of a \$160,000,000 U.S. facility, a \$25,000,000 Canadian facility, and a \$45,000,000 United Kingdom facility, in each case subject to borrowing base availability under the applicable facility.
-The amounts outstanding under the ABL Facility are secured by certain assets, including cash (to the extent pledged by the Company), inventory and accounts receivable of the Company's subsidiaries in the United States, Canada and the United Kingdom.
+In November 2017, the Company amended and restated its primary credit facility (the Third Amended and Restated Loan and Security Agreement) with Bank of America N.A. and other lenders (the "ABL Facility"), which provides a senior secured asset-based revolving credit facility of up to \$330,000,000, comprised of a \$260,000,000 U.S. facility (of which \$20,000,000 is available for letters of credit), a \$25,000,000 Canadian facility (of which \$5,000,000 is available for letters of credit), and a \$45,000,000 United Kingdom facility (of which \$2,000,000 is available for letters of credit), in each case subject to borrowing base availability under the applicable facility.
+The amounts outstanding under the ABL Facility are secured by certain assets, including cash (to the extent pledged by the Company), the Company's intellectual property, certain eligible real estate, inventory and accounts receivable of the Company's subsidiaries in the United States, Canada and the United Kingdom.
+The real estate and intellectual property components of the borrowing base under the ABL Facility are both amortizing.
+The amount available for the real estate portion is reduced quarterly over a 15-year period, and the amount available for the intellectual property portion is reduced quarterly over a 3-year period.

-As of December 31, 2016, the Company had no borrowings outstanding under the ABL Facility and \$823,000 in outstanding letters of credit.
-The maximum amount of additional indebtedness (as defined by the ABL Facility) that could have been outstanding on December 31, 2016, after outstanding borrowings and letters of credit, was approximately \$87,275,000.
-The maximum availability under the ABL Facility fluctuates with the general seasonality of the business and increases and decreases with changes in the Company's inventory and accounts receivable balances.
-The maximum availability is at its highest during the first half of the year when the Company's inventory and accounts receivable balances are higher and is lower during the second half of the year when the Company's inventory levels decrease and its accounts receivable decrease as a result of cash collections and lower sales.
-Average outstanding borrowings during the year ended December 31, 2016 were \$18,795,000, and average amounts available under the ABL Facility during the year ended December 31, 2016, after outstanding borrowings and letters of credit, was approximately \$99,669,000.
+As of December 31, 2017, the Company had \$74,000,000 in borrowings outstanding under the ABL Facility and \$887,000 in outstanding letters of credit.
+Amounts available under the ABL Facility fluctuate with the general seasonality of the business and increase and decrease with changes in the Company's inventory and accounts receivable balances.
+Amounts available are highest during the first half of the year when the Company's inventory and accounts receivable balances are higher and lower during the second half of the year when the Company's inventory levels decrease and its accounts receivable decrease as a result of cash collections and lower sales.
+Average outstanding borrowings during the year ended December 31, 2017 were \$40,657,000, and average amounts available under the ABL Facility during the year ended December 31, 2017, after outstanding borrowings and letters of credit, was approximately \$118,282,000.
 Amounts borrowed under the ABL Facility may be repaid and borrowed as needed.
-The entire outstanding principal amount (if any) is due and payable at June 23, 2019.
+The entire outstanding principal amount (if any) is due and payable at November 20, 2022.